 Elizabeth Lemond McKeen

-is Managing Partner of O'Melveny's Newport Beach office and a member of the Financial Services Practice.
+is Managing Partner of O'Melveny's Newport Beach office and the Co-Chair of the Financial Services Practice.
 She represents mortgage lenders, servicers, banks, credit reporting agencies, and other financial services institutions in complex civil litigation including class actions, as well as regulatory enforcement actions.

 Liz has litigated numerous matters under the Fair Housing Act, the Equal Credit Opportunity Act, the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, the Real Estate Settlement Procedures Act, the Truth In Lending Act, the Gramm-Leach-Bliley Act, the National Flood Insurance Act, the bankruptcy code, and the consumer protection statutes of nearly every state.
 Liz also has extensive experience litigating cases involving California Business & Professions Code Section 17200 and the Consumer Legal Remedies Act.